 Not the Da Vinci Code tour: part 2

-Posted by jerry on June 30th, 2006 — Posted in History, Journal, Travel
+Posted by Jerry on June 30th, 2006 — Posted in History, Journal, Travel

 The first rule of jet-lag – and how to overcome it is to drink water and get plenty of exercise and stay awake for the first day until well after dark.
 Okay, so that was three rules.
 Anyhow, after a delayed flight (are there flights not delayed out of European mainland?)
 I hit London walking.